KC7-Foundation/kc7_data/mcjwalker/README.md

 These domain-to-IP relationships are stored in our **PassiveDns** table.

-> 7.  🤔 How many domains in the PassiveDns records contain the word “powergrid”? (hint: use the contains operator instead of has.
+> 7.  🤔 How many domains in the PassiveDns records contain the word “power”? (hint: use the contains operator instead of has.
 If you get stuck, do a take 10 on the table to see what fields are available.)
-> 8. 🤔 What IPs did the domain “powergrid.net” resolve to (enter any one of them)?
+> 8. 🤔 What IP starting with a 196. did the domain “critical-power.net” resolve to (enter any one of them)?

 **🤯Let statements – making your life a bit easier:**